rgehrsitz/rex/README.md

 ### Removed scripting capability

 REX no longer accepts JavaScript definitions or `{script}` action values.
-The compiler rejects them for both v3 and v4, and the runtime rejects legacy v3 artifacts containing script opcodes before execution.
+The compiler rejects them for every contract, and the runtime rejects legacy v3 artifacts containing script opcodes before execution.
 Move calculations into producer-supplied facts or express them with declarative rules.
 See the [M6 migration guide](docs/M6_SCRIPT_REMOVAL.md).